CrunchyData/postgres-operator/docs/content/installation/other/bash.md

 See the Security documentation for a description of the various RBAC resources created and used by the Operator.

-## Default Installation - Deploy the Operator
+## Default Installation - Deploy PGO

 At this point, you as a normal Kubernetes user should be able to deploy the Operator.
 To do this, run the following Makefile target:

     make deployoperator

-This will cause any existing Operator to be removed first, then the configuration to be bundled into a ConfigMap, then the Operator Deployment to be created.
+This will cause any existing PGO installation to be removed first, then the configuration to be bundled into a ConfigMap, then the Operator Deployment to be created.

-This will create a postgres-operator Deployment and a postgres-operator Service.Operator administrators needing to make changes to the Operator configuration would run this make target to pick up any changes to pgo.yaml, pgo users/roles,  or the Operator templates.
+This will create a postgres-operator Deployment and a postgres-operator Service.Operator administrators needing to make changes to the PGO configuration would run this make target to pick up any changes to pgo.yaml, pgo users/roles,  or the Operator templates.